IsaqueIgor/Proffy/README.md

 ## 💻 Project

-Proffy is a Online learning Platform
+Proffy is a Online learning Platform.
+This project was created based on Mobile-First Approach

 ## :rocket: Technologies